 In November of 2013 a new chapter for the waterway began.
 The GO Rowing and Paddling Association of Canada decided it was time to exit from the day-to-day management and operations of the Gorge Rowing and Paddling Club.
 With the future of sport and recreational access on the Gorge Waterway (at least out of the 2940 Jutland Road location) ambiguous, St. Michaels University School decided to step in and negotiated terms to purchase the rowing equipment and take over the water-lot lease from GO.

 The Gorge Narrows Rowing Club also operates as a community rowing club out of the SMUS CRC.
-The club offers youth and adult rowing programs for all experience levels, including Learn-to-Rows!
-We are growing programs to meet the needs of members, and if you cannot find a program that suits your needs, please call the facility manager to see if one can be build for you.
+The club offers youth and adult rowing programs for all experience levels and abilities, including Learn-to-Rows!
+We are growing programs to meet the needs of members, and if you cannot find a program that suits your needs, please call the facility manager to see if one can be built for you.

 The Greater Victoria Youth Rowing Society (GVYRS) is again partnering with the SMUS CRC to host part of their 10-week fall high school rowing league.
-For the 2015 season the rowing centre is hosting Esquimalt, Oak Bay, Spectrum, St. Andrews, SMUS and Vic High.
+The centre has hosted teams from Esquimalt, Oak Bay, Spectrum, St. Andrews, Artemis Place, SMUS and Vic High.

 Our aim is to build from the longstanding history this club has and offer even better programs moving forward.

 The club also runs its long-standing masters rowing program, offering year-round morning masters rowing, as well as an ever growing evening masters group.
-The centre has hired Connor McLeod as the head coach for the Masters, and Lisa Tschannen as the assistant coach.
+The masters group has Connor McLeod as the head coach, and Lisa Tschannen and Alex Walker as the assistant coaches.
 Together they make a dynamic coaching team.
-This year we have seen nearly 10 new masters join the group through either the Corporate Challenge or a Learn-to-Row program.
+New masters join the group regularly through either the Corporate Challenge or a Learn-to-Row program.
 If you are interested in joining the masters program please visit our Masters Program Page.

 We have the ability to train on an approximately 3.5 Km stretch, with our southern point reaching down to the Robert Bateman Centre in the Inner Harbour, and our northern point most commonly at the Tillicum Street Bridge.
 During practices with a higher and nearly slack tide, athletes can access the waterway north of Tillicum, rowing all the way up into Portage Inlet.
 This additional stretch of water adds 3 Km one-way!